-- Encourage your kids to raise any fears, questions, or concerns they have.
+- Encourage your kids to share any fears, questions, or concerns.

-- Make your kids feel that they're in charge of this talk, not you, by getting their opinions on whatever you discuss.
+- Help kids feel in charge of the talk by getting their opinions on what you discuss.
 If you let their questions lead the way, you'll have a much more productive talk than if you stick to an agenda or give a lecture.

 - Explain that the only sure way to remain STD-free is to not have sex or intimate contact with anyone outside of a committed, monogamous relationship, such as marriage.
-However, those who are having sex should always use condoms to protect against STDs, even when using another method of birth control.
+However, those who are having sex should use condoms to protect against STDs every time (or a dental dam when a girl is receiving oral sex).
+This is true even when using another method of birth control.
 Most condoms are made of latex, but both male and female condoms made of polyurethane are available for people with a latex allergy.

 Common Questions About STDs

 Depending on what your kids have heard from friends and the media, their questions will probably be fairly straightforward, such as: